yatozuki/Steam-Game-Library/README.md

 -   Deleting the `cached.json` files forces the app to re-fetch all data from Steam on the next run.
 This is handy for refreshing data but will slow startup and increase API usage.

 -   To reset the cache, simply delete the `.json` files in the `/data/` folder.
 They’ll be automatically regenerated when you reload the app.

-## 🔀 Branch

->-   `master`: All logic is bundled into a single file (`app.js`).
-Quick and simple, but not ideal for scaling or maintenance.
->
->-   `clean-version`: Codebase is modular and organized.
-Logic is split into controllers, services, utils and config for better readability, structure, and long-term maintainability.

-Same functionality, just code structure difference.

 ---